 To be accepted onto the programme you must:

 - Have (or expect to be awarded) a first or an upper second-class honours degree or lower second class honours plus a postgraduate degree (such as an MA or MSc) or PGCE or appropriate professional qualification equivalent to a first degree

-- Have a Grade C or above in GCSE English and Mathematics or certified equivalent (eg Level 2 Key or Functional Skills Literacy or Numeracy)
+- Have a Grade C or above in GCSE English or certified equivalent (eg Level 2 Key or Functional Skills Literacy or Numeracy)

 - Have a minimum of 12 months' full-time (or part-time equivalent) relevant voluntary or paid work experience (normally within the last two years), of which a minimum of 6 months' full-time experience must have been gained by the time of application and a further 6 months' full-time experience by the start of the degree.
 Please make sure you read our work experience guide for more information about the experience that we accept.